Short answer

 A chatbot might answer, “What is Web4?”
 An AI agent might create a learning plan, open related pages, compare definitions, summarize tradeoffs, and suggest the next article.
 The agent may still talk through a chat interface, but the important change is what it can do beyond one reply.

 This difference matters for the Agentic Web because websites may be visited, summarized, or used by agents that are completing tasks for people.
+For the broader learning path, use the Agentic Web Topic Hub and the Web4 Learning Roadmap.

 AI agents vs chatbots comparison table